This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 If you’re looking for a gift idea, whether for you or somebody else, this is the place to pick up something unique, such as artisan products, which include; shoes, bags, skincare, a variety of crafts and musical instruments.

 If you just feel like a good ol’ fashioned Aussie pub meal and a beer – head to one of Australia’s oldest pubs The Settlers Arms Inn.
-Although during festival time, the wait may be a little longer than usual, but worth it!
+Although, during festival time, the wait may be a little longer than usual, but worth it!
 However, with a variety of acts on stage in the beer garden and numerous impromptu performances that surround the pub – you probably won’t notice the wait.

 Or if you rather keep moving, enjoy a wander through the quiet streets, and join festival-goers, musicians and locals as they navigate from the campgrounds, the pub, the stalls and stage areas.
-It’s a great way to meet and chat with like-minded others!
+It’s a great way to meet and chat to like-minded others!

 Our other favourite act; Joe Harmony’s Trippy Hippy Band – were also exceptional performers and great entertainers, they kept the audience mesmerised with only the best songs of the 60s revolution (songs were covered from bands such as; The Eagles, Janis Joplin, Pink Floyd and Bob Dylan), and with some humor thrown in too, keeping everyone’s attention throughout their entire performance.